 - Cutting: Plasma cutter, oxyacetylene torches, horizontal band saw, bolt cutters, metal chop saw, 10 gauge UniShear, bandsaw, jigsaw

-- Forming and shaping: Imperial wheeling machine, extensive set of over 40 dogs for the anvil, extensive set of over 40 hammers for forming, heating station with rosebud coal forge, one 4′ x 4′ 1/2″ plate top tables with locking casters, vice
+- Forming and shaping: Imperial wheeling machine, extensive set of over 40 dogs for the anvil, extensive set of over 40 hammers for forming, a heating station with a rosebud coal forge, one 4′ x 4′ 1/2″ plate top tables with locking casters, vice

 Wood and mixed media tools